AMISO-MY/amiso-my.github.io/docs/_iso/IOL.md

 [Official MyCLO website](https://myclo.my/)

-If you are an IOL alumni, you can help us complete this page by [registering](/alumni) first.
+If you are an IOL alumnus, you can help us complete this page by [registering](/alumni) first.
 Thank you.